 Parsley and other green herbs and vegetables that contain high amounts of chlorophyll have been shown to be effective at blocking the carcinogenic effects of heterocyclic amines, which are generated when grilling foods at a high temperature.

-If you tend to like your grilled foods charred, make sure to pair them with green vegetables to help negate these effects.
+Charred grilled foods have been linked to many types of cancers, so if you like your food charred, make sure to pair them with green vegetables to help reduce these effects.

-A natural chemical found in parsley, celery and other plants known as apigenin has been found to decrease tumor size in an aggressive form of breast cancer in a recent study conducted at the University of Missouri.
-Researchers say that this shows apigenin to be a promising non-toxic treatment for cancer in the future.
+A natural chemical - apigenin - found in parsley, celery, and other plants has been shown to decrease tumor size in an aggressive form of breast cancer in a study conducted at the University of Missouri.
+Researchers believe that apigenin could be a promising non-toxic treatment for cancer in the future.

 2) Diabetes prevention

 Myricetin has also been evaluated for its effectiveness in the treatment and prevention of diabetes.
-In vitro and animal studies have showed that myricetin may lower blood sugars as well as decrease insulin resistance and provide anti-inflammatory and anti-hyperlipidemia effects.
+Laboratory and animal studies have shown that myricetin can lower blood sugars and decrease insulin resistance; it also appears to provide anti-inflammatory effects and reduce excess fat from the blood.

 3) Improving bone health

-Low intakes of vitamin K have been associated with a higher risk for bone fracture.
-Adequate vitamin K consumption (which parsley provides in just 10 sprigs) improves bone health by acting as a modifier of bone matrix proteins, improving calcium absorption and reducing urinary excretion of calcium.4
+Low intakes of vitamin K have been associated with a higher risk of bone fracture.
+Adequate vitamin K consumption (which parsley provides in just ten sprigs) improves bone health by acting as a modifier of bone matrix proteins, improving calcium absorption, and reducing urinary excretion of calcium.

 Nutritional breakdown of parsley